yeongwei/tnpm-pohc/readme.md

 ### Future Work

-1. Make solution generic to various database interface.
+1. Make solution generic to various database interfaces.
 Currently there are a few parts of the program that expects Oracle behavior this should be made more generic.